Cesar Vergara

 Cesar Vergara is a Mexican-born American industrial designer, specializing in rail transport.
-He has designed a number of passenger train locomotives and cars, including the GE Genesis, the Talgo trainsets used on Amtrak Cascades, the MTA M8 railcar, the Washington, DC Circulator Bus and Taxi fleet paint scheme, and participated in the prototype development the French high-speed AGV.
+He has designed a number of passenger train locomotives and cars, including the GE Genesis, the Talgo trainsets used on Amtrak Cascades, and the MTA M8 railcar, and participated in the prototype development of the French high-speed AGV.
+He also designed the paint scheme for the DC Circulator and the taxis in Washington, D.C.
 Vergara has been recognized for his designs with a number of industry awards.

 Early life

 Cesar Vergara was born in Mexico, to an architect father.
 Vergara's father was involved in designing stations for Mexico City's subway, and engaged his son in his work; Vergara's mother also supported his artistic inclinations.
 The Vergara family moved to Washington, D.C., and Cesar subsequently enrolled in a design school in Sweden at Konstfack - University of Arts, Crafts and Design in Stockholm.
 In Sweden, he developed an appreciation for the role of trains in public transit, but "also thought most were awful looking".